How Does Barometric Pressure Affect Fishing?

 Is Barometric Pressure The Same Everywhere On Earth?

 Everywhere at sea level will have the same barometric pressure so long as they have the same weather conditions.
-When you change altitudes and go higher, like when fishing on the rocky mountains, the barometric pressure reduces and you are under less weight since you are closer to the top.
+When you change altitudes and go higher, like when fishing on the rocky mountains, the barometric pressure reduces, and you are under less weight since you are closer to the top.

 What Causes The Barometric Pressure To Change?

-In a high-pressure weather system, it is usually warmer, the sky is clear, and the air presses close to the surface of the earth, increasing the barometric pressure.
+It is usually warmer in a high-pressure weather system; the sky is clear, and the air presses close to the earth’s surface, increasing the barometric pressure.

-In a low-pressure system, it is usually a colder, cloudy day with a chance of rain where the air isn’t pressed next to the earth as much, as it is held higher in the sky.
+In a low-pressure system, it is usually a colder, cloudy day with a chance of rain where the air isn’t pressed next to the earth as much as it is held higher in the sky.
 This type of system has low barometric pressure.

 Airing Up